Rei-SwitchBot/faq/en-us/Bot.md

 ---
-### What to Do When Cloud Service for SwitchBot Bot Is Unavailable
+### What to Do When Third-party Service for SwitchBot Bot Is Unavailable

 Last Updated: Oct 27th, 2023